salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-14-rich-push-inbox.md

     <script src="https://gist.github.com/sfmc-mobilepushsdk/e3df64163d067f3b559b84c057b82499.js"></script>

 1. Implement the delegate method that will allow you to handle the CloudPage URL with your own code.
-This delegate method will be called when a notification is tapped that has an CloudPage URL in the payload.
+This delegate method will be called when a notification is tapped that has a CloudPage URL in the payload.

 	<script src="https://gist.github.com/sfmc-mobilepushsdk/a8a1922c436db0224038c9e337dc8a99.js"></script>